 What’s a “diaper fail”?

-One of the main issues we help parents navigate is reintroducing food allergens to their babies with our one-on-one consults.
+One of the main issues we help parents navigate is reintroducing food allergens to their babies with our 1:1 consults.
 Every family and baby is unique, and so is your story.
 We want to help take some stress off your shoulders and clear up your path.